 Ololosokuan Nature Trail

 For adventure seekers and nature lovers, Ololosokuan Nature Trail offers a unique blend of hiking, bouldering and sightseeing, all rolled into an exhilarating two to three hour escapade.
-Situated close to Nairobi at the northern foothills of the Ngong Hills, the Ololosokuan Nature Trail is easily accessible to city residents looking to step out of their dreary routine and plunge down the rabbit hole into this amazing wonderland.
+Situated close to Nairobi at the northern foothills of the Ngong Hills, the Ololosokuan Nature Trail is easily accessible to city residents looking to step out of their dreary routine and step into this amazing wonderland.

 The nature trail is part of Savannah Sunset Resort’s property in the Kibiko area of Ngong Hills.

-The Resort grounds are a maze of dry land bushes intersected by footpaths leading to the structures scattered on the property.
+The Resort grounds are a maze of dry land bushes intersected with footpaths leading to various structures scattered on the property.
 One of these structures, a lookout platform extending to the edge of a precipice serves as a viewpoint with magnificent views of the Great Rift Valley.
 The viewpoint faces west, providing a great vantage point for watching beautiful sunsets in a tranquil setting.

 The Resort operates a campsite with self-contained tents furnished with beds and a spacious bathroom, smaller canvas tents for budget campers, as well as camping grounds for visitors wishing to pitch their own tents.

 The Ololosokuan Nature Trail, the main attraction on the property, starts off with a deceptively gentle descent through the bushes, going past massive boulders that are very popular with local rock climbers.
 Once in a while, the trail breaks through the bushes to reveal distant views of Ole Sayeti, Oloruka, Olesekut, Mt Olorgesailie, and Mt Suswa in the Rift Valley.